HadiMed/reverse_ctf_/README.md

 # Write_ups

-1 - "  They are many " , ctf in Cybertalents website link : https://cybertalents.com/challenges/malware/they-are-many
+1 -<b> "  They are many " </b>, ctf in Cybertalents website link : https://cybertalents.com/challenges/malware/they-are-many
 after looking at the disassembly like the description claims  there are a lot of  functions that have the same structure the same size and does the same thing.   using the ghidra API to extract the pre-defined data and emulating the instructions of the function to get the flag .

 Structure of the functions :